Introduction of Java Enterprise Edition Platform.

 5.In the Project Name field, type dukes-age.

-6.In the Project Location field, browse to tut-install/myexample, where tut-install is the location of the firstcup tutorial installation.
+6.In the Project Location field, browse to tut-install/myexample, where tut-install is the location of

 7.Click Next.